Academy of Music (Atlantic City, New Jersey): Nixon's Apollo Theatre

 1912 postcard depicting a crowd on the Atlantic City Boardwalk.
 On the far right is the exterior of Nixon's Apollo Theatre with its name visible on the marquis.

 Fralinger initially expressed an unwillingness to rebuild the Academy of Music a fourth time after having had three fires.
 The 1892, 1898, and 1902 fires which destroyed the various Academy of Music buildings had all begun in other locations external to the theatres, and Fralinger viewed himself as unlucky.
 Construction on a new theatre did not begin until September 1907; this time with Fralinger having investors help pay for the theatre rather than using entirely his own money.
 The primary financial backer for the new theatre other than Franlinger was Philadelphia theatre magnate Samuel F. Nixon.
-Nixon signed a ten year lease of the Apollo in 1907.
+Nixon signed a ten-year lease of the Apollo in 1907.

 The naming for Fralinger's new theatre was decided through public input: first through a public contest for name suggestions, and then a public vote in September 1907 in which the public decided between four possible candidates.
 The candidates were the Plaza Theatre, Fralinger's Theatre, the Lyric Theatre, and the Apollo Theatre.
 By October 1907, newspaper articles were referring to the theatre as the Apollo Theatre.
-The Apollo Theatre was not completed until the Spring of 1908 and it had its inaugural performance on April 13, 1908 with a performance of Mary's Lamb starring the actor Richard Carle.
+The Apollo Theatre was not completed until the Spring of 1908 and it had its inaugural performance on April 13, 1908, with a performance of Mary's Lamb starring the actor Richard Carle.

 The Apollo Theatre, often billed as Nixon's Apollo Theatre, was for many years regarded as Atlantic City's premiere theatre drawing big name stars such as Otis Skinner, Helen Hayes, W. C. Fields, Al Jolson, Ethel Waters, Fred Astaire, Bojangles Robinson, the Marx Brothers, and Lionel, Ethel, and John Barrymore.
 Samuel F. was the managing force behind the new theatre from the time it opened in 1908 until his death in 1918.
-His son Fred G. Nixon-Nirdlinger then successfully took over the theatre, and in 1922 he signed a twenty year lease in a contact with the Fralinger family.
+His son Fred G. Nixon-Nirdlinger then successfully took over the theatre, and in 1922 he signed a twenty-year lease in a contract with the Fralinger family.

 The Apollo Theatre became a well-regarded tryout theatre for shows in their development process prior to going to Broadway; including ten different iterations of the Ziegfeld Follies.
 F. Scott Fitzgerald's The Vegetable was given its premiere at the theatre on November 19, 1923.
-Sigmund Romberg's The Student Prince premiered at the theatre on October 27, 1924 under the name In Old Heidelberg.
+Sigmund Romberg's The Student Prince premiered at the theatre on October 27, 1924, under the name In Old Heidelberg.

 In 1931 Nixon-Nirdlinger was murdered by his wife, and the theatre became dormant not long after.
 Payments on the lease to the Fralinger estate, which owned the theatre, lapsed and a lawsuit was brought against the Nixon-Nirdlinger estate.
 A settlement was made, and the lease was dissolved on January 1, 1933.